-Heavy fighting is ongoing in several areas of Ukraine, including in and around Kyiv and other major cities.
-There are reports of gun fire, artillery bombardments, explosions and missile strikes.
+The Russian invasion of Ukraine is ongoing, with attacks and heavy fighting occurring in several areas of Ukraine, including in and around Kyiv and other major cities.
+There are ongoing reports of gunfire, artillery bombardments, explosions and missile strikes.
 Civilians are being impacted.
+There is a real risk to life.
+There is also concern about military activity and shelling around Ukraine’s nuclear power plants, particularly the Zaporizhzhia Nuclear Power Plant.
 We advise New Zealanders in Ukraine to seek shelter in a secure place until you judge it is safe to depart.
 Be alert and aware of your surroundings at all times and always prioritise your immediate safety.
 Monitor advice from reputable local and international media as well as the SafeTravel website.
 Where you judge it is safe to do so, you should depart Ukraine.

 Airspace closures in response to the Russia-Ukraine armed conflict are causing widespread disruption to flights.

 - The airspace above the Ukraine is closed to all commercial aircraft.